 The Chairman of the Committee shall conduct the hearing.
-The hearing shall include the following persons: the resident appealing the action, the members of the AdHoc Committee, the Program Director with or without the Department Head, counsel if present and any other persons deemed by the Chairman of the Ad Hoc Committee to carry out the hearing.
-Each party shall have the right to appear, to present a reasonable number of witnesses, to present documentary evidence, and to crossexamine witnesses.
+Each party shall have the right to appear, to present a reasonable number of witnesses, to present documentary evidence, and to cross-examine witnesses.
 The parties may be excluded when the Committee meets in executive session.
 The House Officer may be accompanied by an attorney as a nonparticipating advisor.
 Should the House Officer elect to have an attorney present, the program may also be accompanied by an attorney.
 The attorneys for the parties may confer and advise their clients upon adjournment of the proceedings at reasonable intervals to be determined by the Chairman, but may not question witnesses, introduce evidence, make objections, or present argument during the hearing.
 However, the right to have an attorney present can be denied, discontinued, altered, or modified if the Committee finds that such is necessary to insure its ability to properly conduct the hearing.
 Rules of evidence and procedure are not applied strictly, but the Chairman shall exclude irrelevant or unduly repetitious testimony.
-Chairman shall rule on all matters related to the conduct of the hearing and may be assisted by University counsel.
+The Chairman shall rule on all matters related to the conduct of the hearing and may be assisted by University counsel.